 - Less anxiety and stress for the patient

-Bone regeneration project timeline:
+Bone regeneration project timeline and funding:

 Our research on both bone regeneration projects is scheduled for completion in autumn 2018, by which point we aim to be in a position to apply for approval to conduct clinical trials in order to bring new treatment to patients.